sarlakZM/drinks-wla-assignment/README.md

 In this project for branding, it is used three config files json namely:
 - general.config.json => for changing general layout in app e.g. navbar layout, apptitle, logo
 - product-list.config.json =>  for changing layout and styles of Product list page
-- product-detail.config.json => for ordering any openents or elements and changing layout of Product details page
+- product-detail.config.json => for ordering any compenents or elements and changing layout of Product details page

 ## How to use this branding files
 - Defined the requirements in json files in brading folder